voxpelli/node-format-microformat/README.md

   - 'http://example.com/liked/page'
 ```

+### Files

+An array of objects with a `filename` containing the full path where the file should be uploaded as well as a `buffer` key containing the same buffer object that was part of the original `micropubDocument` files data.
+Also calculates URL:s for the location of the files post-upload and adds them to the proper `photo`, `video` or `audio` property in the `micropubDocument` so that they are made available in the `content`.

+Unlike the other formatting, file formatting happens fully in `preFormat()` as it needs to be done prior to the rest of the step to make the URL:s of the uploaded files available to the rest of the formatting.

+Currently supported file keys from the original `micropubDocument`: `photo`, `video` and `audio`

 ## Format of `micropubDocument`

 The format closely matches the [JSON-representation](http://indiewebcamp.com/Micropub#JSON_Syntax) of Micropub.

 See the [micropub-express](https://github.com/voxpelli/node-micropub-express#format-of-micropubdocument) module for documentation of this basic object.

-In addition to the properties defined by the `micropub-express` module, the `preFormat()` method adds a top level `derived` key that's used internally for values derived from
+In addition to the properties defined by the `micropub-express` module, the `preFormat()` method adds a top level `derived` key that's used internally for values derived from.

+The `preFormat()` also flattens the `files` object into an array of files and formats the filenames to the full path where a file should be uploaded.

 ## Other useful modules